 Whether a Spinjitzu card is good or not often depends on your situation.
 For example, if you are a notoriously bad spinner-shot, Master Archer would certainly not be a good card for you – although for your opponent it would be excellent.

 Naturally, the same applies to other circumstances – my brothers, who are my normal opponents, have become so adept at evasive spinning that a Trap card is almost entirely useless against them!
 Not only that, but I have actually managed to win twice while my character been standing on only one leg!
-Plus, characters with short legs - like Lloyd Garmadon or Chokun - can’t stand on one leg or bend over backwards.
-Other cards, like Falcon Eye (look at your opponent’s cards and discard one), are really pretty worthless if your opponent has no good cards in their hand – you may even be doing them a favor!
+Plus, characters with short legs – like Lloyd Garmadon or Chokun – can’t stand on one leg or bend over backwards.
+Other cards, like Falcon Eye (look at your opponent’s cards and discard one), are really pretty worthless if your opponent has no good cards in their hand – in fact, you may even be doing them a favor! 😕

 However, there are some Spinjitzu cards that seem always useful.
 Backup Plan (reshuffle all your cards – I include Backup Plan itself with the “all cards”), Total Recall (give up your headgear to exchange all your weapons with those of your opponents), Use Surroundings (Crown-card; throw before each spin; if opponent’s spinner touches it, they lose), Boomerang/Bite Back/Recharge (replay top/bottom any lightning card from discard pile ignoring SP), Sensei’s Red Card/Counter Attack (cancel opponent’s card), Sensei’s Whistle/Sensei’s Teatime (this spin was a tie), and Double Trouble (give up your headgear to take an extra weapon if you win), are all excellent, among others.